 I have had plenty of Tandoori chicken from a wide array of Indian restaurants but it wasn’t until I landed in the Maldives by way of India that I truly fell in love with it’s complexity.

 I was on a project (that ultimately fizzled) in Bangkok when I was invited to a friend’s honeymoon party.
 Now, coming from the West the honeymoon “party” almost always means a party of “two”.
 So that you “two” could have copious amount of sex, wine and food not necessarily in that order but that is generally the menu day-to-day.
-I wasn’t sure if that was customary and certainly didn’t want to impose but, hey, when in Rome…or Maldives actually.
+I wasn’t sure if that was customary and certainly didn’t want to impose but, hey, when in Rome…or Maldives rather.

 Once invited I immediately did some cursory research on Maldives and I could hardly contain my myself.
 The images I saw online were jaw-droppingly beautiful.
 I was bubbly, tingly, jittery for many days.
 How often does someone (in the 99%’rs) have this opportunity?

 Well, the day came and I had my tickets in hand.
 “I could hardly believe I had tickets to the Maldives!”
 I kept muttering all day.
 Now here’s the kicker.
 There was another surprise.
 We were all going to stay at an exclusive cast-away-esk eco-resort called Sixth Senses.